About This Chapter

 Keeping your information safe starts with keeping a safe wireless network.
 In this lesson, we look at the best measures to keep WiFi networks secure, from simply encrypting data to restricting device access.

 3. Wireless Transmission Characteristics: Components & Examples

-In this lesson, you will learn the concepts of wireless transmission and its components.
-You will study the basics of antennas, frequency ranges, signal types and signal strength.
+In this lesson, we'll discuss the concepts of wireless transmission and its components.
+Topics will include the basics of antennas, frequency ranges, signal types and signal strengths.

 4. Short-Range Wireless Communication: Bluetooth, ZigBee & Infrared Transmission